Soros: The Life and Times of a Messianic Billionaire: Critical reviews

-Anthony Gottlieb, writing in the New York Times Book Review gave a positive review that some may find too rich in its praise, noting that while writing about such an unusually strong, unique, and deep personality as Soros, that Kaufman did far more than write a shallow homage to a one dimensional heroic figure.
+Anthony Gottlieb, writing in the New York Times Book Review gave a positive review, noting that while writing about such an unusually strong, unique, and deep personality as Soros, that Kaufman did far more than write a shallow homage to a one dimensional heroic figure.
 He concludes that "Thanks to this we have an extraordinarily vivid and colorful portrait of one of the most interesting and farsighted figures of our time-a man who through his achievements showed that one can build and use a fortune to help others live better and more wisely."

 Andrew Leonard in Salon described Kaufman's insight into Soros's psychological make up the single greatest contribution of the book, and found the novel spell binding, particularly the opening chapters.
 He writes, "Soros is never fawning, and the psychological portrait it draws is convincing and illuminating.
 Soros' life, no matter how you slice it, has been extraordinary.
 The first several chapters read like a thriller.
 Kaufman excels at dissecting and explaining Soros' psychological makeup."

 Finally John Rothchild of the New York Times, considers Kaufman's work, "A flinty-eyed exposition of a brilliant capitalist, devoted provocateur and accidental humanitarian.
 You come away believing it is possible to be a really rich man and a really good man after all."